Portles/MetalicShowcase/README.md

 # MetalicShowcase
-SwiftUI Component for show Waveform objects with MetalApi.
+SwiftUI Component for show Wavefront objects with MetalApi.

-Object & Camera eurlers and position can be manipulated by a signle variable.
+Object & Camera eurlers and position can be manipulated with a single variable.
-Ready for basic showcase features like spining clockwise with desired speed.
+Ready for basic showcase features like spin clockwise with desired speed.

 (⌥ + left click) on Component to see all details

+# Performance Tests
+## By My Own Test Results
+### Between MetalicShowcase(With textures) & SceneKit(Without textures)

+-> CPU %10-%20 Improvement 👍
+-> Memory %10 Improvement 👍

 # Example
 ```swift